ghl3/run-query/README.md

-SummerOfGeorge
+RunQuery
 ==============

-A site containing a database of summer activities
+A visualization of an ATLAS data-taking run using d3 and ATLAS' Run Query